elvisvoer/erranto-site/blog/erranto-1-0-0/index.md

 ## What's next

-So far Erranto is a pretty simple blogging website but I am quite excited with the results.
+So far, Erranto is a pretty simple blogging website but I am quite excited with the results.
 Now that I reached the first "stable" version, I can focus on writing and other projects, and only do small changes when needed.

 /Elvis